- History of bar technology and new theories.

 - Current status and future directions in SHB technology.

-- Framework of the Johnson–Cook (JC) constitutive model.
+- Framework of the Johnson-Cook constitutive model

-- Realities of more complicated constitutive models.
+- Review of more complicated constitutive models.

 - Meaning of the reference strain rate and reference temperature.

-- Realities and Illusions of high-temperature testing.
+- Realities and illusions of high-temperature testing.

 - Managing the Inelastic Heat Fraction (Taylor–Quinney Coefficient).